dotimplement/HealthChain/README.md

 Simplify prototyping and testing AI/NLP applications in a healthcare context 💫 🏥.

-Building applications that integrate in healthcare systems is complex, and so is designing reliable, reactive algorithms involving text and structured data.
+Building applications that integrate in healthcare systems is complex, and so is designing reliable, reactive algorithms involving unstructured data.
 Let's try to change that.

 ```bash
 pip install healthchain
 ```
 > 🚧 This is a work in progress with a limited set of functionalities and resources implemented.
-Things might break. 💥 We are working towards a full release soon! 👀
+Things might break. 💥 We are working towards a full release soon - please star ⭐️ or watch 👀 to stay tuned!

 ## Features